eProsima/Fast-DDS-docs/docs/rtps.rst

 Changing the maximum size of the payload
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-You can choose the maximum size of they Payload that can go into a :class:`CacheChange_t`.
+You can choose the maximum size of the Payload that can go into a :class:`CacheChange_t`.
 Be sure to choose a size that allows it to hold the biggest possible piece of data:

 .. code-block:: c++